 SPRINGVILLE, VA – Local part-time anesthesiologist and full-time crossword puzzle enthusiast Arnold Preston, M.D. shocked the entire operating suite today when he correctly identified an anatomic structure during surgery.

 “Well, I don’t really know what to say, I mean most times I don’t even know what extremity those guys are operating on, I pretty much zone out and listen for ‘table up’ or ‘table down’ and go back to my puzzle.”
 Preston went on.
 “But today I had just finished a really tough puzzle and was ready for the next one when I looked at the monitor, and blurted out ‘Is that the biceps tendon?’”

 The entire surgery team fell silent because they were in fact looking at the biceps tendon.

-“I was shocked!” said Orthopedic Surgeon Flex Gordon.
-“I don’t know anesthesia is even up there half the time let alone watching and able to identify what I’m doing.”
-Gordon continued, “Well now that I know they are watching I expect them to tell me how awesome I’m doing, just like my Arhex rep does.”
-Dr. Gordon was later seen showing countless “scope photos”, and explaining how “baller” his rotator cuff repair was to a clearly disinterested Dr. Preston.
+“I was shocked!” said orthopedic surgeon Flex Gordon.
+“I don’t know Anesthesia is even up there half the time let alone watching and able to identify what I’m doing.
+Now that I know they are watching I expect them to tell me how awesome I’m doing, just like my Arhex rep does.”
+Gordon was later seen showing countless “scope photos,” and explaining how “baller” his rotator cuff repair was to a clearly disinterested Preston.

-Dr. Preston then celebrated his newfound notoriety by taking his third break of the day; it was 8:30 am.
+Preston then celebrated his newfound notoriety by taking his third break of the day; it was 8:30 am.